delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 #### Registering devices from our Vendor with Apple Business Manager

 We generally purchased all devices through CDW, SHI, or directly through an Apple Business Account based on location.
-Each company has a DEP Reseller ID, and adding that DEP Reseller ID to your Business Account allows them to automatically register devices back into your MDM workflow.
+For Apple, each reseller company has a DEP Reseller ID, and adding that DEP Reseller ID to your Business Account allows them to automatically register devices back into your MDM workflow.

+##### Apple ECommerce Websites

+We had apple business accounts in all of the regions that provide a business platform, for our business location registrations.
+[This](https://ecommerce.apple.com/content/b2b/static/en/us/flags.html) was very helpful, however there were limitations.
+The main limitation was a lack of automation around pulling assets into an asset management system.
+However with the

+##### CDW

+We utilized a script that I wrote [here](https://github.com/delize/snipeit_cdw_automation) to upload data into SnipeIT.
+From there, we allowed CDW access to our environment for Apple Business Manager to upload device data.
+After initially looking at [Autopilot](https://www.microsoft.com/en-us/microsoft-365/windows/windows-autopilot), [due to cost](https://www.reddit.com/r/sysadmin/comments/8hpqoe/anybody_using_windows_10_autopilot/) however, the same reasons in this reddit thread, we opted to go a different route.
+This is no fault to CDW, but the cost of Autopilot is absurd when similar services in other vendors are free and Microsoft offers it for free on Surface devices.
+If we were to deploy 1000 machines, at the cost of $10 per machine, $10,000 in addition to the laptop amount purchased.

+##### SHI

+Generally we don't purchase many EUC devices through SHI, but we added the DEP Reseller IDs to our ABM account anyways.

 ### Workspace One Configuration & Workflow